 The department internship program is an excellent way to get on-the-job experience and explore the variety of career options in your chosen field.
 Plus, you will receive course credit for approved internships and be paid for your efforts!

 The goal of our internship program is to give our students a pre-professional employment opportunity to gain practical and theoretical experience in the information technology management or supply chain management area.

-Any organizations seeking an intern should provide information to the Department of ITSCM, relevant internship coordinator (see below) or to the Career Center regarding available internships.
+Any organizations seeking an intern should provide information to the Department of ITSCM, relevant internship coordinator (see below) or to the Career Center (Internship Information for Employers) regarding available internships.

 You are eligible for an internship for credit if you:

 - Have junior or senior standing within the chosen internship major or 2nd degree.

 - Have successfully completed all course prerequisites.
 ITM majors need 9 hours of ITM coursework beyond ITM104, 105, 106 and ITM310.
 The SCM prerequisite is SCM345.
 An approved internship may count as an upper-division elective, see below and review your degree check sheet for restrictions.

 Note: To be considered for academic credit, internships must be approved by the appropriate ITM or SCM internship coordinator prior to beginning the job.
 Also: